croaky/blog/articles/heroku-postgres-restore-staging-development.md

 but switched to these scripts because:

 * some projects shouldn't have a Ruby dependency
-* shell scripts can be customized per-project for post-processing
+* shell scripts can be customized per-project for pre- and post-processing
 * separating the "download" and "restore" steps saves time when I only need to do one or the other
 * hard-coding Heroku app names instead of indirectly using `staging` and